OkiStuff/placeholders/README.md

 # placeholders
-A simple package for python that includes JavaScript placeholders such as null and undefined into your python app.
+A simple package for python that includes JavaScript placeholders such as null and undefined into your python program.
+# How to Download, Install, and setup.
+All in one video!